-- Reduced need for variances and waivers by developers who propose attractive landscaping that still doesn't conform to all of our standards. - Greater sensitivity to ecological issues facing our community and others - Closing some landscape loopholes that result in spirit of ordinance not being followed - Miscellaneous cleanups in ordinances inconsistencies, errors
+• Reduced need for variances and waivers by developers who propose attractive landscaping that still doesn't conform to all of our standards.

+• Greater sensitivity to ecological issues facing our community and others haven't sent these proposed changes out to landscape designers.

+- Closing some landscape loopholes that result in spirit of ordinance not being followed - Miscellaneous cleanups in ordinances inconsistencies, errors considered as minor.
+A summary of each follows:

-As most of these changes will not significantly impact the ease or difficulty of meeting the ordinance, I haven't sent these proposed changes out to landscape designers.
+As most of these changes will not significantly impact the ease or difficulty of meeting the ordinance, I